-You have the right to access information which identifies you as a living person, held on RCP systems (Article 15).
+You have the right to access information which identifies you as a living person, held on FOM systems (Article 15).
 You also have the right to a copy of your data in a standard format, where technically possible (Article 20).
 For more information please contact the data protection officer.

 Your data will no longer be used in the event that you withdraw from the scheme.
-Any personal information will be deleted from our webtool and RCP files, though any assessment reports will be kept as a record of your accreditation.
+Any personal information will be deleted from our webtool and FOM files, though any assessment reports will be kept as a record of your accreditation.

 Contact the data protection officer if you have queries or concerns about the above.